sfia-andreidaniel/sockftp/README.md

 - *sockftpd*, from it's project root directory:

 make

+or, if you want to build sockftpd together with a setup package ( wich will be found in install/setup-sockftpd.exe ), you can:

+make INNO="C:\Program Files (x86)\Inno Setup 5\Compil32.exe"

+where "C:\Program Files (x86)\Inno Setup 5\Compil32.exe" is the path to Inno Setup .exe application.

 - sockftpd *javascript api* from */api/js* folder, by issuing:

 make

-Optionally, you can build a "msi" package installer for windows, using the Inno Setup Compiler.
-An installation ini file can be found inside the "install/setup.iss" file ( although you will need to modify the absolute paths in order to satisfy your system ones ).

 ## under linux